yangangx/cse15l-lab-reports/lab1-report-week1.md

 ## Write down in notes
 **When you’re done, discuss what you saw upon login.
 Take a screenshot or copy/paste the output.
 Did you all see the same thing?
 What might the differences mean?
 Note the results of your discussion in the notes document.**

-**When I tried to log in for the first time, I didn’t know why It did not work for me.
-I tried to use my student account to log in, and it works.
-I tried logging in using the course-specific account for CSE15L today, and it worked for me.**
+**I looked my account and changed the password, but I still unable to log in to the reomte server.
+After I tried many times, I try to use my student account to log in, and it works.**

 ## Part 5 – Run Some Commands
 ![Image](part5.png)